 Metso's Board consists of five to eight members, which the Annual General Meeting elects for a term that lasts until the end of the next Annual General Meeting.
-Pursuant to the Finnish Act on Personnel The Board is convened by the Chairman, or if the Chairman is unavailable, by the Vice Chairman.
+The Board is convened by the Chairman, or, if the Chairman is unavailable, by the Vice Chairman.
 The Board has a quorum when more than half of the members are present and one of these is the Chairman or the Vice Chairman.
 A decision of the Board shall be carried by a majority of those present or, in the case of a tie, the Chairman shall have the casting vote.
-Matti Kähkönen, Metso's President and CEO, and Harri Nikunen, CFO, participate in the Board meetings, and Aleksanteri Lebedeff, General Counsel, acts as Secretary of the Board.
+Matti Kähkönen, Metso's President and CEO, and Eeva Sipilä, CFO, participate in the Board meetings, and Aleksanteri Lebedeff, General Counsel, acts as Secretary of the Board.
 Other Metso Executive Team members and other executives participate in the meetings when needed.

-The Annual General Meeting held on March 27, 2015 elected seven members to Metso's Board: Chairman Mikael Lilius, Vice Chairman Christer Gardell, Ozey K. Horton, Jr., Eeva Sipilä, Wilson Nélio Brumer, Lars Josefsson and Nina Kopola.
-The terms of office of the Board of Directors will continue until the closing of the Annual General Meeting 2016.
+The Annual General Meeting held on March 21, 2016, elected eight members to Metso's Board: Chairman Mikael Lilius, Vice Chairman Christer Gardell, Wilson Nélio Brumer, Peter Carlsson, Ozey K. Horton, Jr., Lars Josefsson, Nina Kopola and Arja Talma.
+The terms of office of the Board of Directors will continue until the closing of the Annual General Meeting 2017.
 The Board convened 12 times and made one unanimous resolution without convening.
-The participation rate of its members was 97 percent.
+The participation rate of its members was 98 percent.
+The Audit Committee convened five times and the participation rate of its members was 100 percent.
+The Remuneration and HR Committee convened seven times and the participation rate of its members was 100 percent.
 Each member's attendance is shown in the table below.

-The key themes of the Board's agenda were monitoring of implementation of Metso's strategy focusing on higher-margin services and product businesses, evaluation of various growth options and reviewing the adequate actions for improving relative profitability in line with the targets.
+The key themes of the Board's agenda were Metso's strategic development and monitoring of the strategy implementation, evaluation of various growth options and reviewing the actions for improving relative profitability in line with the targets.

-The Board carried out a self-assessment of its performance.
-The assessment, consisting of a questionnaire and an interview of the Board members, conducted by the Chairman, covered issues like the composition of the Board, the efficiency and quality of the Board and its committees' work, the Board's strategy work, collaboration between the Board and operative management, and quality of the information, materials, and reporting and control systems provided to and used by the Board.
-The results of the assessment are used in developing the Board work.
+The Board carried out an evaluation of its performance, operations and working methods.
+The evaluation, consisting of a questionnaire and an interview of the Board members, was conducted by an external evaluator.
+The evaluation covered issues like the composition of the Board, the efficiency and quality of the Board and its committees' work, the Board's strategy work, collaboration between the Board and operative management, and quality of the information, materials, and reporting and control systems provided to and used by the Board.
+The results of the evaluation are used in developing the Board work.